vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 int ordered_parser_parse(CfgLexer *lexer, LogParser **instance, gpointer arg);
 ```

-Here we have the keyword for the plugin itself, but we also add an additional keyword for the suffix option.
+Here we have the keyword for the plugin itself, but we also add an additional keyword for the suffix and prefix options.
 ```
 static CfgLexerKeyword ordered_parser_keywords[] =
 {